Woman's World

-Woman's World is an American supermarket weekly magazine with a circulation of 1.6 million readers.
-Printed on paper generally associated with tabloid publications and priced accordingly, it concentrates on short articles about subjects such as weight loss, relationship advice and cooking, along with feature stories about women in the STEM fields and academia.
-It has held the title of the most popular newsstand women's magazine, with sales of 77 million copies in 2004.
+Woman's World is an American supermarket weekly magazine with a circulation of 2.2 million readers.
+Woman's World's is targeted towards middle-class women over 50 years old.
+It is associated with tabloid magazines and is priced accordingly.
+The magazine also publishes articles online.

+It concentrates on short articles about subjects such as weight loss, relationship advice and cooking, along with feature stories about women in the STEM fields and academia.
+It previously held the title of the most popular newsstand women's magazine, with sales of 77 million copies in 2004.
 It competes with more general-market traditional magazines such as Woman's Day and the now-defunct Family Circle.

 History

 The magazine was launched in the United States in 1981 by a European magazine publisher, Heinrich Bauer Verlag of Hamburg, Germany, which set up an American subsidiary, Heinrich Bauer North America in Englewood Cliffs, New Jersey.
 Woman's World was the company's first American release, and was aimed at a target audience of middle-class mothers.
 The magazine gained rapid popularity, and within ten years had a circulation of 1.5 million readers, generating US$15 million in annual revenue.

 A different magazine with the same name, but with no connection to the current one, was published in the United States 1884–1940.
 It has no connection to a local television series of the same name aired on WKRG-TV in Mobile, Alabama.